hansen-han/zillow_scraper/README.md

 import zillow_scraper

 # Define the target locations and types of properties to scrape
-# locations should follow a city-state format
+# locations should typically follow a city-state format
 locations = ["manhattan-ny", "san-francisco-ca"] property_types = ["rent", "sale"]